 Teenagers shop for many things: clothes, online/offline games, books, electronics and more.
 Many of Generation Z prefer to shop online for those items in particular.
-While mobile shopping has been growing for years, it’s particularly important to the new generation with 2 in 3 teens are already making purchases online (Think with Google).
+While mobile shopping has been growing for years, it’s particularly important to the new generation with 2 in 3 teens already making purchases online (Think with Google).
 Maybe it’s the best way to reach Generation Z while they shop online?

 They Want to Have an Impact on the World and Entrepreneurship is in Their DNA

 Generation Z is unique considering that 60% of them have reported that they want to make an impact on the world with the job that they do, compared to only 39% of Millennials (Sparks and Honey).
 Not only are they volunteering but they are innovators of the next thing, contributing to making an impact on the world through entrepreneurship.
-A whomping 73% of high school students want to start a business someday.
+A whopping 73% of high school students want to start a business someday.

 They Thirst for Knowledge